mapeditor/tiled/docs/manual/automapping.rst

    If both **WrapBorder** and **OverflowBorder** are ``true``, **WrapBorder** takes precedence over **OverflowBorder**.

-.. _automapping-NoOverlappingRules:

-NoOverlappingRules
-   This map property is a boolean property: A rule is not allowed to overlap on itself.

 .. raw:: html

    <div class="new">New in Tiled 1.9</div>